 Know the Issues: Make Your Voice Heard

-Ongoing — Threats to NSF The FY 2027 budget proposes eliminating the SBE Directorate entirely.
+The OMB rule compounds ongoing threats to NSF: The FY 2027 budget proposes eliminating the SBE Directorate entirely.
 The National Science Board has been dismissed.
 NSF has no confirmed Director.
 See the full summary.

 Your voice matters.